 The Network connects city farms and community gardens around Australia.
 It is a community-based organisation linking people interested in city farming and community gardening across Australia.
 The aims of the network include:

 - Facilitating the formation and management of community gardens and similar social enterprise by making available information and, where possible, advice.

 - Promoting the benefits of community gardening and urban agriculture.

 Website: Australian city Farms & community Gardens network

 Kitchen Garden Foundation

-Kitchen Garden Foundation offer programs in food education.
+Kitchen Garden Foundation offers programs in food education.
 Food education is currently delivered in more than 800 Stephanie Alexander Kitchen Garden Program Schools and in a growing number of Kitchen Garden Classroom members, across Australia.

 Website: Kitchen Garden Foundation

-OzHarvest is a charity that rescues excess food that would otherwise go to waste and distributes to it to those in need.
+OzHarvest is a charity that rescues excess food that would otherwise go to waste and distributes it to those in need.
 OzHarvest is the first perishable food rescue organisation in Australia that collects quality excess food from more than 2,000 commercial outlets and delivers it, direct and free of charge, to more than 900 charities.